Embed video without YouTube ads or buffering. Try SmartVideo free →

 • GoPro 360 content: Use GoPro Player on mobile

 No matter which player you choose, make sure your VR videos are encoded to H.265, at least 8-10 Mbps bitrate, and in equirectangular or stereoscopic 360 format.
-With the right player and properly-encoded content, you'll get smooth, immersive VR video playback.
+With the right player and properly-encoded content, you'll get fluid, immersive VR video playback.

 ✅